BDC Hamburger Icon

 Overhead cost FAQs

 While it is clear that the salary for a clerical worker is an overhead expense, it is less clear when you are talking about the salary of a person such as a factory worker, who produces a product or service.
 This type of expense is semi-variable.
-Generally, production salaries for a regular number of hours is considered overhead, while overtime pay is a variable expense.
-In addition, if the business experiences a temporary dip in sales, you will most likely retain this employee for when business picks up.
+Generally, production salaries for a regular number of hours are considered overhead, while overtime pay is a variable expense.
+In addition, if the business experiences a temporary dip in sales, you will most likely retain this employee for when your business picks up.
 However, if you have a longer-term reduction in orders, this employee may be laid off.

 It depends.
 If your sales people get commissions only on new sales, commissions are a cost of sales variable expense.
 However, if they continue to receive commissions on existing sales plus new sales, it is a semi-variable type of overhead expense.